LITDataScience/Sahaay/LEGAL.md

 <!-- SPDX-Header-Start -->
 SPDX-License-Identifier: LicenseRef-Sahaay-Proprietary
-© 2025 Sitaram Technologies Pvt.
+© 2025 Sahaay Technologies Pvt.
 Ltd. All rights reserved.
 <!-- SPDX-Header-End -->

 # Legal Overview

 This repository is provided for non-commercial evaluation.
-All rights reserved by Sitaram Technologies Pvt.
+All rights reserved by Sahaay Technologies Pvt.
 Ltd.

 - License: see `LICENSE`
 - Copyright and Notices: see `COPYRIGHT`, `NOTICE`, `THIRD_PARTY_NOTICES`